nasa/earthdata-search/CONTRIBUTING.md

         * `util/` Domain-agnostic utility methods which may be generally useful for any Javascript application
         * `modules/` Non-knockout components or customizations developed for Earthdata Search
           * `maps/` Leaflet.js customizations
-          * `timeline/ Granule timeline implementation
+          * `timeline/` Granule timeline implementation
         * `models/` Knockout.js models, cusomizations, and base classes
           * `data/` Models for data items such as datasets and granules, separate from UI concerns
           * `ui/` Models for UI elements, containing click handlers and tracking UI state
           * `page/` Models for aggregating the UI and data models into a complete page state
     * `services/` Interfaces with 3rd party services
   * `lib/`
-    * `echo/` client code for interfacing with ECHO, meant to be a thin wrapper able to be separated as a gem
+    * `echo/` client code for interfacing with ECHO and the CMR, meant to be a thin wrapper able to be separated as a gem
     * `vcr/` customizations to the [VCR](https://github.com/vcr/vcr/) fixture library which configure fixture files, improve performance, and limit the number of merge conflicts we deal with in our fixtures.
   * `spec/` Test suite
     * `features/` Capybara specs